UCSD-SUMS/latex-workshop/README.md

-# latex-workshop
+# LaTeX Workshop

-Files for LaTeX Workshop
+Download zip file from the github and upload it to Overleaf.
+The file has to be the .zip file, so make sure you don't extract the file.